aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

  0 topics:
 ```

-## Kafka Topic and ACL
+## Creating a Kafka topic and and ACL
-To properly produce and consume content on Kafka, we will need Topics and ACLs.
-Luckily, the Operator supports them with the `KafkaTopic` and `KafkaACL` resources.
+To properly produce and consume content on Kafka, you need topics and ACLs.
+The operator supports both with the `KafkaTopic` and `KafkaACL` resources.

-We will create a Kafka Topic named `random-strings` to send random string messages.
+Below, here is how to create a Kafka topic named `random-strings` where random string messages will be sent.

-Create a file named `kafka-topic-random-strings.yaml` with the content below:
+1. Create a file named `kafka-topic-random-strings.yaml` with the content below:
 ```yaml
 apiVersion: aiven.io/v1alpha1
 kind: KafkaTopic